'The Voice': Watch All the Season 19 Finale Performances!

 Original Single: "Never Learn"

-The Voice season 19 finale continues Tuesday, Dec.
-15 at 8 p.m.
-PT/ET on NBC.
+Coach's Duet: "Mammas Don't Let Your Babies Grow Up to Be Cowboys" by Willie Nelson

+The Voice will return for season 20 in 2021.
 See more from this season in the video below.

 RELATED CONTENT: